appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 #### Associate Role

 With this permission, a user has the access to assign the roles to other users on the instance.
-Associate role permission restricts a user from creating new roles or, editing, viewing, and deleting the existing ones,but , they can assign the exisitng roles to various users on the instance.
+Associate role permission restricts a user from creating new roles or, editing, viewing, and deleting the existing ones, but, they can assign the existing roles to various users on the instance.

 ### Others permissions